Hobbes0927/hec-wildhorses/README.md

 - Optionally notify the player when a horse spawns
 - Optionally create Discord webhook when a horse spawns

+***NOTE:  This script will not work with SireVLC Stables custom horses.
+Only RDR2 native horse breeds/coats are available***

 ### **Dependencies**